MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-cloud.md

     ![Create Traffic Manager profile](media/azure-stack-solution-hybrid-cloud/image19.png)

-   When the global deployment of your Traffic Manager profile is complete, it is shown in the list of resources for the resource group you created it under.
+   When the global deployment of your Traffic Manager profile is complete, it's shown in the list of resources for the resource group you created it under.

 ### Add Traffic Manager endpoints

 1. Search for the Traffic Manager profile you created.
-(If you navigated to the resource group for the profile, select the profile.)
+If you navigated to the resource group for the profile, select the profile.

 2. In **Traffic Manager profile**, under **SETTINGS**, select **Endpoints**.